Hospice Status Update

-The Wisdom Hospice Inpatient Unit has 15 beds, consisting of three side rooms and 3 bays of 4 beds.
+The Wisdom Hospice Inpatient Unit has 15 beds, consisting of 3 side rooms and 3 bays of 4 beds.
 Many people who are admitted to the Unit will return home after a period of medical, nursing and therapeutic input.
-Other people on the unit are very ill and have chosen to spend the last few weeks of their life at the Wisdom Hospice.
+Other people on the unit are very unwell and have chosen to spend the last few days of their life at the Wisdom Hospice.

 Medway Community Healthcare help our patients by providing the highest quality specialist palliative care, through

 - Symptom control - Helping patients manage the symptoms of their illness such as sickness, breathlessness, weight loss, anxiety and pain through adjusting medications and trying other interventions.

 - Rehabilitation - Helping patients overcome their limitations in order to move, communicate and live more freely with some quality.

 - End of Life - Caring for patients who are at the end of their life.

 During your stay, you and your family and friends will get to know our team of professionals and volunteers who can assist with a variety of needs from practical, emotional or just a friendly chat.
 This may include nurses, doctors, physiotherapists, occupational therapists or members of our Family Carers Support Team.

 The Hospital Palliative Care Team are specialist nurses based in Medway Maritime Hospital who are employed by The Wisdom Hospice, Rochester and are a part of Medway Community Healthcare Community.
 They have specialist training and experience in controlling symptoms and offering support for patients with serious, life-limiting illnesses.
 They also provide emotional/psychological support for patients and their carers within the hospital setting.
 Their aim is to help improve the quality of life for patients and their carers during their hospital admission and when appropriate, support with discharge from hospital.